NaMLiM/Pro-Sound/README.md

 # Pro-Sound
-a Music Player writtin in C# for Windows.
+a Music Player written in C# for Windows.
 This is for educational purpose